mickekring/Self-Watering-Empire-Pot/README.md

 ## Road map and goals
 This is sort of what I want out of the project.
 As I get new ideas, this will grow.
 - [x] gTTS - Google text to speech - The pot should be able to communicate through speech.
-- [ ] STT - Speech to text - preferably I'd like to speak to the pot (which is healthy for it as well) as my main input
+- [x] ~~STT - Speech to text - preferably I'd like to speak to the pot (which is healthy for it as well) as my main input~~ This will not be implemented, since I find it to unreliable and slow.
+Main means of communication will be trhough Twitter, where I can send commands.
 - [x] Temperature sensor - record temperature near the plant for statistics
 - [x] Humidity sensor - record humidity near the plant for statistics
 - [x] Soil moisture sensor - to sense whether the plant needs water or not